Snoyark/Testing/WIP.md

 The __resultingName__ refers to the name of the file that will be created (whatever it will be called in the final dataset).

+The --type-- refers to the __name__ defined in the *ontology* for a given class.

 ## Example Construct Query
-The generation of entities overall should have a similar, overall look to it. --type-- refers to the __name__ defined in the *ontology* for a given class.
+The generation of entities overall should have a similar, overall look to it.
 It should be lowercased and have any spaces replaced with underscores.
 The series of blank spaces are left for the name of the source data and the columns in this data.

 Below is a template for what every query that generates entities should look like.